aimenux/ObserverDemo/README.md

 ## Example1
 This is the most basic implementation.
 It can be easily translated into any other programming language.

->Subject is aware of observers (maintains a collection of observers and iterate over them in order to call update operation)
+>Subject is aware of observers (maintains a collection of observers and iterate over them when state change in order to call update operation)

->Observer is aware of subject (maintains a reference on observer that will be used when update method is called)
+>Observer is aware of subject (maintains a reference on subject that will be used to get state when update operation is called)

 ## Example2
 ## Example3